-The grey-faced buzzard (Butastur indicus) is a medium-sized raptor, which breeds from Ussuriland, in south-eastern Siberia, south through north-eastern China to Korea and Japan, spending the winter in southern China, Southeast Asia, Indonesia, and the Philippines.
-Taiwan lies on a major migration route for this species, and in October, thousands move south along the central mountains, while the northward movement takes place in March-April along the low mountains on the western part of the island.
+The grey-faced buzzard (Butastur indicus) is a medium-sized raptor, which breeds from Ussuriland, in south-eastern Siberia, southwards through north-eastern China to Korea and Japan, spending the winter in southern China, Southeast Asia, Indonesia, and the Philippines.
+Taiwan lies on a major migration route for this species, and in October, thousands move south along the central mountains, and the northward movement takes place in March-April along the low mountains on the western part of the island.
 A few spend the winter on Lanyu Island.

 Grey-faced buzzards on migration, soaring over their night roost, near Manzhou, southern Taiwan.
 (Photos copyright © by Kaj Halberg)

 Bulbuls (Pycnonotidae) are medium-sized passerines, encompassing 27 genera with c.
-150 species, distributed in much of Africa, through the Middle East to Tropical Asia and Indonesia, north to Japan.
+150 species, distributed in much of Africa, through the Middle East to Tropical Asia and Indonesia, northwards to Japan.
 African species, called greenbuls, brownbuls, leafloves, and bristlebills, are mainly forest birds, whereas the majority of Asian species live in open areas.